brettlangdon/datadog-katacoda-scenarios/dash-apm-python/step_11.md

-Before continuing to the next step please be sure to restart the `pumps` service.
+Before continuing please be sure to restart the `sensors-api` service.

-`docker-compose start pumps`.
+`docker-compose start sensors`.

 You may close the new terminal window you have opened in the previous step.